 From these discussions, the team has produced a short film called “Veteran Kids” and a segment of our upcoming film, “Veteran Children”.
 The completed documentary will be aired by WFYI (the PBS affiliate station in Indianapolis, Indiana), where much of the filming has taken place.

 We have renamed the project “Veteran Children” to reflect our focus on the ways that war impacts the children of veterans.
 To that end, we have created a new website that provides a more dynamic and informative platform to communicate the team’s progress.

 We value your continued interest, involvement, and support.
 Please join us at:

-Why this is important:
+Why this project is important:

-Those of us who are not in the military have a duty to know, understand and value our soldiers, including those who come back from war and those who don’t.
-Civilian Americans need to remember that it is our elected leaders who choose where and when to go to war; our soldiers take an oath and go to fight where we send them.
+We believe that every American has an ownership role in our wars and our military.
+All of us have a duty to value our soldiers, both those who gave their lives in battle and those who return from war..
+As civilians, we need to remember that it is our elected leaders who choose where and when to go to war; our soldiers take an oath and go to fight where we send them.

-Be part of this movement:
+Be part of our movement: